Biden promised to transform the federal judiciary. Did he succeed?

 - Deep Read ( 4 Min. )

-With lifetime appointments and an outsized influence on U.S. policy, appointing federal judges has become one of the most enduring ways a president can cement their legacy.
+With lifetime appointments and an outsize influence on U.S. policy, appointing federal judges has become one of the most enduring ways a president can cement their legacy.

 And more than any other, the Biden administration appears to have perfected this judicial confirmation machine.
-The result has been President Biden appointing 233 federal judges, more than any one-term president since Jimmy Carter.
+The result has been President Joe Biden appointing 233 federal judges, more than any one-term president since Jimmy Carter.

 Why We Wrote This